Introduction

 Home directories

 Your Science login comes with a home directory of 5GB at no costs.
 This is a safe place to store you work related documents.
 Home directories are stored on reliable hardware and backupped automatically.
-If you need more than 5GB of storage, and you can’t clean it up, it can be made bigger on request.
+If you need more than 5GB of storage, and you can’t clean up some data, it can be enlarged on request.

 Home directory paths